-We are very pleased to say that this year’s 10km trail race will be open to disabled athletes.
+We are very pleased to say that this year’s 10K trail race will be open to disabled athletes.

 Please read on for some important information that you MUST be aware of before entering.

-Chris Nicholson, who summited Snowdon in his wheelchair last year, has been the inspiration for this change, along with our desire to get as many people as possible out enjoying physical challenges in the hills and mountains.
+Chris Nicholson, who summited Snowdon in his wheelchair, has been the inspiration for this change, along with our desire to get as many people as possible out enjoying physical challenges in the hills and mountains.
 Together with Chris we have put to together some information about the event that you should read before entering.

 Rather than have a separate wheelchair route we have one all-inclusive route, with disabled athletes starting a few minutes ahead of the runners.

-There will be a water stop at the 5km point which is next to a car park.
+There will be a water station at the 5km point which is next to a car park.